joshskidmore/gpd-micropc-arch-guide/README.md

 Awesome!
 You're now in your to-be Arch filesystem.
 Let's install some basic shit.

-First thing, we need to install mainline kernel packages since the standard packages don't yet support the MicroPC.

-    # the next steps assume you copied the three packages to an external usb stick labeled sdb
-    mount /dev/sdb1 /mnt
-    cd /mnt; pacman -U *.gz

 Set your hostname (yeah, this is the most difficult part .. at least for me)

     echo MYHOSTNAME > /etc/hostname